Python-Test-Engineer/Python-Test-Engineer/README.md

 ### Python

-- NEXT...
-AI Agents and Evals for all languages - Brighton Web Development Meetup, October 29th 2025
+- AI Agents and Evals for all languages - Brighton Web Development Meetup, October 29th 2025

 -  AI Agents in the Data Pipeline: Earl Conference, Brighton, Oct 2025.